 - a) Disclose any actual or potential conflicts of interest in advance of the meeting. - b) Publicly disclose conflicts of interest at relevant TLCHB meetings. - c) Recuse himself or herself at any time from involvement in any decision or discussion in which they believe he or she may have a conflict of interest.

 The Home for Everyone CoC Board may compose, review, revise, implement, and uphold conflict of interest policies and procedures.
-The Home for Everyone CoC Conflict of Interest, Recusal, and Other Ethical Matters Policies and Procedures can be found in Appendix B of this document.

 IV.
 Parliamentary Procedure